 The drummer is battering his snare like a caveman.
 The guitarist is noodling like a cut-price Steve Vai.
 The bassist has gone for a smoke.
 The singer is chatting up the receptionist.
 This isn’t a band practice, it’s a crèche for musicians.
-And with every passing minute, your budget is trickling down the drain, along with your chances of ever breaking off the toilet circuit.
-Here are five golden rules to make band practice count.
+And with every passing minute, your budget is trickling down the drain… Here are five golden rules to make band practice count.

 #1.
 Know the material

 Band practice is where you put the moving parts of the song together, not where you ask the bassist to show you the chords.
 Whatever your instrument, you should have nailed your parts at home.
-If you roll in late, asking how the middle-eight goes, you deserve to be gaffa-taped to the ceiling and given a thorough rectal examination with a marching band baton.
+Don’t roll in late, and don’t ask how the middle-eight goes – you should already know.

 #2.
 Concentrate on ‘problem songs’

 If you don’t focus, you’ll hear the next band knocking and realise you’ve spent the last two hours jamming a twelve-bar blues.
 Before the session, sit down with your setlist, identify the weak links that caused last Friday’s train-wreck and make them the priority.
 Likewise, if there’s a section you keep fumbling, chase it down instead of regurgitating the whole song.

 #3.
 Balance the sound